 There are many interesting options available that play into your cat's desire to see without being seen.
 Play tunnels are made of insulating fabric and can double as a bed.
 Some end tables have an enclosure that hides a cat bed inside.
 How about an indoor structure that's a cat's interpretation of a doghouse?

 Your cat may already spend time under your bed or behind the sofa.
 But here are some other low-cost ways to achieve the same effect: pull books towards the front of a shelf to create a hiding space behind them.
 Or place a basket on end on the bottom shelf of an end- or coffee table to create a little cave.
-You can even drape a blanket or towel over a table to make a fort like when you where a kid.
+You can even drape a blanket or towel over a table to make a fort like when you were a kid.

-African Wildcats will use both standing and fallen trees for scratching in order to keep claws fit for climbing, hunting and self-defense.
+Cats in nature will use both standing and fallen trees for scratching in order to keep claws fit for climbing, hunting and self-defense.
 So a sturdy scratch post or horizontal surfaces can be used to replicate this activity.
 They can be made from corrugated cardboard, carpets or natural rope fibers.

 To create a calm environment for feeding, consider the type of dish you're using and where you place it.

 As for placement, it's important to understand the pressures of feeding in the wild.
 Active hunters know the value of a meal, so they stay alert for rivals coming in to steal the kill.
-Factor in that African Wildcats are quite vulnerable while eating, it's easy to realize why they can be jumpy at mealtime.
+Factor in that cats are quite vulnerable while eating, it's easy to realize why they can be jumpy at mealtime.

-Sometimes African Wildcats want their presence to be known.
+Sometimes, cats in nature want their presence to be known.
 Other times, they prefer to keep it hidden.
 But the fact is, every time a cat goes to the bathroom, they leave a trail of scent that can serve as a means of communication.
 So it's not uncommon to relieve themselves in different locations, and reserve specific spots for specific duties.

 That said, here are our guidelines for litter boxes.
 You'll want one litter box for every cat in the house plus one extra; or one on each level of your home, even if you have one cat.
 This helps prevent territorial behavior, and allows for flexibility of use.
 Also, be mindful of placing your litter boxes in a quiet place that doesn't get much traffic.
 Even cats appreciate a little privacy.